topimg

 Along with education, organizations and clubs have been a vital part of the African American community for many years.

 Several African American clubs existed in South Bend.
-The St. Pierre Ruffin Club was organized in 1900 for the purpose of stimulating culture and the study of literature.
+The St. Pierre Ruffin Club was organized in 1900 to stimulate culture and the study of literature.
 Our Day Together Club was organized in 1904 to promote charitable works and the study of good literature.
-Both of these clubs are still in existence today.
+Both clubs still exist today.

 In 1925, Frank and Clarabel Hering gave the Hering House, often referred to as the “House of Hope,” to the African American community of South Bend.
-Located at 726 West Western Avenue, the Hering House served as a center for community activities until 1965, when it closed due to a lack of funding.
-Hering House served to promote community and recreational activities for African Americans.
+At 726 West Western Avenue, the Hering House served as a center for community activities until 1965, when it closed because of a lack of funding.
+Hering House promoted community and recreational activities for African Americans.
 Many clubs, such as the Teen Club, held meetings and sponsored special events at Hering House.
 The H.T.
 Burleigh music group presented annual spring operas and fall concerts.

-Cherry Hall, located near West Washington and Cherry Streets, was used for recreation and special events after Hering House closed in 1965.
-Many members of the community remember the teen dances which were held at Cherry Hall during the 1950s.
+Cherry Hall, near West Washington and Cherry Streets, was used for recreation and special events after Hering House closed in 1965.
+Many members of the community remember the teen dances that were held at Cherry Hall during the 1950s.

-In 1989, Ladies of Distinction, Inc., was organized in South Bend for the purpose of promoting self-reliance, education and unity among people.
-In 1993 the organization published a calendar featuring African Americans who have made significant contributions to the community.
+In 1989, Ladies of Distinction, Inc., was organized in South Bend to promote self-reliance, education and unity among people.
+In 1993, the organization published a calendar featuring African Americans who had made significant contributions to the community.

-In 1840, the African American population of St. Joseph County was very small with only nine Black people counted in the U.S. Census.
-The numbers grew slowly until World War I and then increased dramatically in the 1940s.
+In 1840, the African American population of St. Joseph County was very small, with only nine Black people counted in the U.S. Census.
+The numbers grew slowly until World War I and then soared in the 1940s.
 The 2004 U.S. Census showed a total population of 265,559 with 30,422 African Americans (approximately 11.5% of the population) in St. Joseph County.

-The African American community continues to make important contributions to the religious, economic, professional, educational, cultural and social aspects of Michiana.
+The African American community continues to make important contributions to the religious, economic, professional, educational and social aspects of Michiana.
 This brief history is only a glimpse of the rich African American heritage of this area.

 A Free Life Video

-The Free Life Theatre features a 30-minute award-winning video documentary of the African American community in the St. Joseph River Valley region from the 1820s through World War I. A significant portion of the area focuses on Underground Railroad sites found in northern Indiana and southern Michigan.
-To watch this video documentary in its entirety CLICK HERE.
+The Free Life Theater features a 30-minute award-winning video documentary of the African American community in the St. Joseph River Valley region from the 1820s through World War I. A significant portion of the area focuses on Underground Railroad sites found in northern Indiana and southern Michigan.
+To watch this video documentary in its entirety, CLICK HERE.

 Previous Next